DFE-Digital/get-to-an-answer/docs/architecture/adr/001-azure-elz-terraform-subnet-workaround.md

 ![Screenshot 2025-10-22 at 17.32.50.png](../../images/subnet-policy.png)

-- To resolve this, it was suggested to use the following to the property (but in the current teraform via it has been deprecated):
+- To resolve this, it was suggested to use the property below (however, in the current Terraform provider it has been deprecated):
 ```terraform
 resource "azurerm_subnet" "gettoananswer-subnet" {
   ...